1. Quality information

 Reliability of estimates

-We have published a final summary of our recent investigations into the quality of census data from the gender identity question and further planned research into this topic.
+In November 2023, we published a summary of our recent investigations into the quality of census data from the gender identity question and further planned research into this topic.
 For more information, please see our Quality of Census 2021 gender identity data.

 Not answered